kct2020/goutpal-com-skeleventy/site/tophi/gouty-tophi-pictures/index.md

 ---

+layout: post
-date: 2021-12-31T00:00:00Z
+date: 2022-01-01T00:00:00Z
 meta_description: When tophi appear, gout is at its most serious.
 But how to recognize tophaceous gout?
 See these gouty tophi pictures to help check your symptoms.
 title: Gouty Tophi Pictures
-image_alt: Discussing a gout plan
+image_alt: Pictures of Gouty Tophi
 sub_heading: Photographs of uric acid crystals forming lumps under the skin.
 Also in other soft tissues of tophaceous gout sufferers.
-post_image: "/images/gout-forum-discussion.webp"
+post_image: "/images/pictures-of-gouty-tophi.webp"
 tags:
 - tophus
 - blog